mke2111/HTML-CSS-pjt/README.md

 # HTML & CSS Capstone

 This project marks the basic concept understanding of the HTML and CSS.
-It's a design of an online Guitar Instrument shop.
+It's a design of an online Guitar Instrument shop "Guitar Rhythm Cloud".

 ![screenshot](./capstone-screenshot.png)

 Inspiration for the design is entirely from the developer/author basing on the layout, font family and colors given in the description.
+Guitar Rhythm Cloud design focuses mainly on user-friendly layout that gives an instant eye catch.

 ## Built With